Supposeduck30/tennis-match-simulator/README.md

 # Tennis Match Simulator
-## A fully functiona webpage that uses HTML, CSS, and Javascript to simulate reaslistic tennis match outcomes
+## A fully functional webpage that uses HTML, CSS, and Javascript to simulate reaslistic tennis match outcomes
 ## https://supposeduck30.github.io/tennis-match-simulator/
 This project is easy to use and was built with no external libraries.
 The simulator:
 - Inputs player names and rankings